Past presidents, family and friends bid farewell to Barbara Bush - Journal du Cameroun

 First Lady Melania Trump attended but her husband President Donald Trump did not, with the White House saying his decision to stay in Washington was taken “to avoid disruptions due to added security.”

-“My thoughts and prayers are with the entire Bush family,” Trump wrote on Twitter, saying he planned to watch the funeral ceremony.
+“My thoughts and prayers are with the entire Bush family,” the president wrote on Twitter, saying he planned to watch the funeral ceremony.

+“It was my honor to travel to Houston to give my respects to Barbara Bush,” Melania Trump said in a statement.

+“My sincerest thoughts and prayers continue to be with George H.W. and the entire Bush family.”

-The public had the opportunity to pay their respects to Barbara Bush the previous day at a visitation the previous day.
+The public had the opportunity to pay their respects to Barbara Bush at a visitation the previous day.

 “Barbara Bush filled our lives with laughter and joy,” her son Jeb, a former Florida governor and presidential candidate, said during the service.